Advanced Forwarding

 NOTE:

-If you select Redirect to another listener and create a redirect for the listener, it will redirect the requests to the specified HTTPS listener, but access control configured for the listener will still take effect.
 For example, if you configure a redirect for an HTTP listener, HTTP requests to access a web page will be redirected to the HTTPS listener you select and handled by the backend servers associated with the HTTPS listener.
-As a result, the clients access the web page over HTTPS.
-The configuration of the HTTP listener will become invalid. |
+As a result, the clients access the web page over HTTPS. |

 Redirect to another URL |

 Requests are redirected to the configured URL.
-When clients access website A, the load balancer returns 302 or any other 3xx status code and automatically redirects the clients to website B. You can custom the redirection URL that will be returned to the clients.
+When clients access website A, the load balancer returns 302 or any other 3xx status code and automatically redirects the clients to website B. You can customize the redirection URL that will be returned to the clients.

 Configure at least one of the following components: